owncloud/web/docs/embed-mode/_index.md

 ## Location picker

 By default, the Embed mode allows users to select resources.
 In certain cases (e.g. uploading a file), this needs to be changed to allow selecting a location.
 This can be achieved by running the embed mode with additional parameter `embed-target=location`.
 With this parameter, resource selection is disabled and the selected resources array always includes the current folder as the only item.
+In special scenarios you also want the user to set a file name, this can be archived by adding the `embed-choose-file-name=true` parameter, or if you also want to set a default file name, you can use `default-file-name-suggestion=my file.text`.

 ### Example